leiyunin/data-commons/docs/index.md

 # Data Commons
-TO DO: Move the 21 goals under a parent sidenav called "Goal Visualization".
+TO DO: Display the 21 goals as subtopics under a parent called "Goal Visualization".
+Avoid changing the folder paths for this nav setup.
+There will be 4 parent navs total:
+Global Goals, Local Innovation, Green Energy, Healthy Food
-Duplicate these 3 as parent sidenav: Energy, Healthy Food, Innovation.
+Duplicate these 3 as parent nav: Local Innovation, Green Energy, Healthy Food
-Duplicate 18-21 under Innovation.
+Duplicate goals 17-21 under Local Innovation as subtopics.
 Avoid showing deeper levels like food/balance in the left navigation.

 View the [Config Doc](https://observablehq.com/framework/config) for a solution.
 The Config Doc has cascading navigation itself.
 For coding tips, describe to [chat.openai.com](https://chat.openai.com).